Audit Log

 |---|---|

-Active filters show a count badge on the filter button.
-Click Clear all filters to reset.
+Text filters (Detailed Action, Actor, Entity Type, Entity ID) apply when you press Enter or click away from the field.
+Active filters show a count badge on the Filters button.
+Click Clear all to reset.

 Correlation Grouping

-When a single request triggers multiple changes (for example, deleting an entity that cascades to related records), those entries share a correlation ID and are grouped together.
-The primary entry appears in the table row, and you can expand it to see all related entries.
+When a single request triggers multiple changes (for example, assigning a printer slot that also updates the related print job), those entries share a correlation ID and are grouped together.
+The primary entry appears in the table row with a count indicator (e.g. "(2)"), and you can expand it to see all related entries.

 Viewing Details